 Glenda Jackson

-She has won the Academy Award for Best Actress twice: for her role in ''Women in Love'' (1970) and ''A Touch of Class'' (1973).
-She won the BAFTA Award for Best Actress in a Leading Role for ''Sunday Bloody Sunday'' (1971).
-Other notable roles include ''Mary, Queen of Scots'' (1971), ''Hedda'' (1975), ''The Incredible Sarah'' (1976), and ''Hopscotch'' (1980).
-She won two Primetime Emmy Awards for her role as Elizabeth I in the BBC series ''Elizabeth R'' (1971).
-She received the British Academy Television Award for Best Actress for her role in ''Elizabeth Is Missing'' (2019).
+Jackson won the Academy Award for Best Actress twice, for the romance films ''Women in Love'' (1970) and ''A Touch of Class'' (1973), but she did not appear in person to collect either due to work commitments.
+She also won the BAFTA Award for Best Actress in a Leading Role for ''Sunday Bloody Sunday'' (1971).
+Her other notable films include ''Mary, Queen of Scots'' (1971), ''Hedda'' (1975), ''The Incredible Sarah'' (1976), ''House Calls'' (1978), ''Stevie'' (1978) and ''Hopscotch'' (1980).
+She won two Primetime Emmy Awards for her portrayal of Queen Elizabeth I in the BBC series ''Elizabeth R'' (1971).
+She received both the BAFTA Award and International Emmy Award for her performance in ''Elizabeth Is Missing'' (2019).

-Jackson studied at the Royal Academy of Dramatic Art (RADA).
-She made her Broadway debut in ''Marat/Sade'' (1966).
-She received five Laurence Olivier Award nominations for her West End roles in ''Stevie'' (1977), ''Antony and Cleopatra'' (1979), ''Rose'' (1980), ''Strange Interlude'' (1984), and ''King Lear'' (2016), the later being her first role after a 25 year absence from acting, which she reprised on Broadway in 2019.
+She studied at the Royal Academy of Dramatic Art (RADA) and made her Broadway theatre debut in ''Marat/Sade'' (1966).
+She received five Laurence Olivier Award nominations for her West End theatre roles in ''Stevie'' (1977), ''Antony and Cleopatra'' (1979), ''Rose'' (1980), ''Strange Interlude'' (1984) and ''King Lear'' (2016), the last being her first role after a 25-year absence from acting, which she reprised on Broadway in 2019.
 She won the Tony Award for Best Actress in a Play for her role in the revival of Edward Albee's ''Three Tall Women'' (2018).

-Showing 1 - 20 results of 25 for search 'Jackson, Glenda', query time: 0.27s Refine Results
+Showing 1 - 20 results of 26 for search 'Jackson, Glenda', query time: 0.21s Refine Results

 1. 1